kennytv/list-of-shame/.github/CONTRIBUTING.md

-In general, I will only accept entries of projects or things I am at least vaguely aware of and that have a strong community consensus aroudn the given opinion.
+In general, I will only accept entries of projects or things I am at least vaguely aware of and that have a strong community consensus around the given opinion.
 Otherwise, there are 2 simple rules you need to follow when creating new entries.

 ## Style